Which types of retirement savings accounts should I consider?

 Next steps

-Footnote 1 You cannot withdraw earnings tax-free until it's been at least five years since you first contributed to a Roth account.
+Footnote 1 You cannot withdraw earnings tax-free until it's been at least five years since you first contributed to a Roth account and you have reached age 59½, become disabled or the distribution is due to your death.